Ale: Irish red ale

 Irish red ale is characterized by its definitive amber or dark red hue, having an ABV ranging from 4.0% to 4.8%, and having a standard approachable bitterness, all of which make this ale highly sessionable.
-Medium flavors of candy-like caramel malt distinguish the ale, and a tan foam forms at the top, due to the inclusion of roasted barley.
+Medium flavours of candy-like caramel malt distinguish the ale, and a tan foam forms at the top, due to the inclusion of roasted barley.

 German origin ale styles

-Kölsch

-Originating in Cologne, Germany, Kölsch is an ale characterized by its unique brewing techniques.
-This ale is crafted with low amounts of wheat and undergoes a cold finishing process, resulting in a typically lower alcohol content.
-Consequently, two types of yeast are commonly used: ale yeast and lager yeast, this choice depends on bottling methods and the desired flavor profile.
-The brew has low levels of esters, with the residual fruit flavor expressed as a pear wine-like flavor.
-Its final ABV falls within a narrower range compared to other ales, spanning from 4.8% to 5.3%.

 Altbier

 Originating in the Düsseldorf region of Germany, Altbier pays homage to traditional brewing methods, with "alt" meaning old in English.
-The complexion ranges from light amber to a deep copper color.
+The complexion ranges from light amber to a deep copper colour.
 Esters are present in low quantities, which is attributed to their lightly citrus profile, while diacetyls are completely absent.
 The ale boasts a moderate level of bitterness owing to hops utilized in fermentation.
 Its ultimate ABV falls within the range of 4.6% to 5.6%, aligning typically with other ales.